spencerharmon/rbitra/README.md

 ### Roles and Policies
 - Roles are associated with an organization to link to members to policies.
 - Policies link decisions to roles.
-- A policy has one of two types: read-only or read-write.
+- A policy has one of two types: observe (read-only) or participate (read-write).
 - There are two default roles, public, and organization
 - Public - any member from any organization (Read only for unauthenticated users)
 - Organization - any member of this organization
 - Organizations may define a custom internal role structure. a role's parent will always have read/write permission for all of its policies.

-Default roles represent a separate, predefined (by the relationship of members to organizations) higherarchy for decisions. the csustom organization refines roles.
+Default roles represent a separate, predefined (by the relationship of members to organizations) higherarchy for decisions. the custom organization refines roles.

 Organizations may define custom roles.
 An organization must have at least one role without a parent.
 Subsequent roles may optionally have one parent.